Layer 05 — Fan Relationship System

 D2C & E-Commerce

 Direct sales without retailers and without platform cut.
-Merchandise, fan items, limited collections.
-With fan segmentationg personalisiert.
-Referenz: €500k+ D2C Jahr 1, ROAS 9.1x (BORA-hansgrohe).
+Merchandise, fan items, limited collections, personalised through fan segmentation.
+Reference: €500k+ D2C revenue in year 1, ROAS 9.1x (BORA-hansgrohe).

 Membership & Subscription